Ankush2107/Git_MasterClass/readme.md

     }
 ```

-Now there is a bug in the day 3 code so, if you want you can also revert your code the from day 3 to day 2.
+Now there is a bug in the day 3 code so, if you want you can also revert the code from day 3 to day 2.

 ### Setup